 What is Mortgage Cross Securitisation?

 When a bank has security over multiple properties but treats them as a single security.
-For instance, you have 2 properties worth $900k and $600k respectively ($1.5mn in total value) and only $400k in debt… but your debt is secured by both properties.
+For instance, you have 2 properties worth $900k and $600k respectively ($1.5mn in total property value) and only $400k in debt… but your debt is secured by both properties.
 This article is a detailed look at cross securitisation, for an overview of mortgages read our mortgages article.

 You will learn about preventing cross securitisation by separating mortgage securities and how to arrange your portfolio to your advantage instead of the banks.